 - Health Department

 Guidance for Businesses, Organizations & Workers

-UPDATED December 29, 2021
+UPDATED March 29, 2023

 Business Guidance & Resources

 Although previous COVID-19 prevention strategies are no longer required for most settings, the Washtenaw County Health Department strongly encourages each facility to evaluate their operations, and to follow CDC and OSHA recommendations to prevent disease spread and protect worker and patron health and safety.
-(Note that healthcare settings do have OSHA and MIOSHA requirements related to COVID-19.)
+(Note that healthcare settings have specific OSHA and MIOSHA requirements related to COVID-19.)

 Businesses/organizations may determine their own policies with regard to masking or notification around positive cases who may have been infectious on site.
 We recommend masking indoors when community levels are high and/or when higher risk individuals are present.
 Whether you provide notification of positive cases may depend on your operations.
 We recommend considering notification when/if there are multiple cases connected to a site, such as 10-20% of people in a group.